pickdam/Homework/README.md

 # How to use
   1. Start the IDE.
-  2. Download the repository, and extract it.
+  2. Download the repository.
   3. Import the project into your IDE.
+(File > Import > Project from folder or archive > Select either the archived, or extracted version of the downloaded repository.)
   4. You will need to manually add Selenium so please follow the next steps:
     - Click on the "DoclerTesting" folder in the projects tab.
     - Select "properties"